yelchuriaakanksha/movie_trailer/README.md

 * Quick start
 * Install Python
 * Clone the project to your local environment
-* Open a shell interface and move to the project directory
+* Open a shell interface and move to the project directory.
 * Execute python entertainment_center.py
-* The website is now displayed on your default web browser
+* The website is now displayed on your default web browser.